railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

 * Using the Production plan.

+Clearly it is also possible to start production manually.
+To do this you can use the menu :menuselection:`Manufacturing --> Manufacturing --> Manufacturing Orders`.

 .. figure:: images/mrp_auto.png
    :scale: 75
    :align: center

-   *Automatically proposing production orders*

-Clearly it's also possible to start production manually.
-To do this you can use the menu :menuselection:`Manufacturing --> Production Orders --> New Production Order`.
+   *Menufacturing Order*

 .. index::
    single: module; mrp_jit

-If you haven't installed the Just-In-Time planning module :mod:`mrp_jit`, you should start using Open ERP to schedule the Production Orders automatically using the various system rules.
-To do this use the menu :menuselection:`Manufacturing --> Compute All Schedulers`.
+If you have not installed the Just-In-Time planning module :mod:`mrp_jit`, you should start using Open ERP to schedule the Production Orders automatically using the various system rules.
+To do this use the menu :menuselection:`Warehouse --> Schedulers --> Compute Schedulers`.

 Workflow for complete production
 =================================